JuiceAndTheJoe/mtrl-search/README.md

 # mtrl-search

-A Python-based PDF indexing and search system that extracts text from PDF files, stores structured data in a SQL database, and provides a Flask-powered web interface for searching and viewing documents.
+A Python-based material indexing and search system that extracts text from PDF files, stores structured data in a SQL database, and provides a Flask-powered web interface for searching and viewing documents.

 ## Features